udoprog/unicycle/README.md

 This way we hope to achieve a higher degree of fairness, never favoring the behavior of one particular task.

-For more details, see the _Architecture_ section below.

 [spin abnormally]: https://github.com/udoprog/unicycle/blob/master/tests/spinning_futures_unordered.rs
 [limiting the amount FuturesUnordered is allowed to spin]: https://github.com/rust-lang/futures-rs/pull/2049